What Is IEC 62443? Overview + Security Level

-IEC 62443 requires that a static code analyzer be used to enforce secure coding standards.
+The standard requires that a static code analyzer be used to enforce secure coding standards.

 This helps to ensure that your code is secure.
 And it keeps your code free from software vulnerabilities, reliability, and other general coding errors.

-Ensure IEC 62443 Security Compliance with Perforce
+Ensure IEC 62443 Compliance with Perforce

 Using Klocwork helps you: